 6. Build an engaged social community.

 72% of marketers use social media to develop loyal fans.
-A tight-knit community on social media is a necessity for successful word of mouth marketing tactics.
+A tight-knit community on social media is a necessity for a successful word of mouth marketing tactics.

 This is where knowing your audience plays an important role.
 You need to understand your target audience to determine where and how they like to communicate online.
 Perhaps they’re more active on channels like Instagram and Vine than on Twitter.
 Or maybe Quora appeals more to them than Facebook.

 Once you’ve identified the right social media channel to reach out to your audience, start engaging with them.
 Conduct some research to help you understand how you can speak to them in a manner that feels natural to them.
 What kind of humor appeals to them?
 What type of language do they use?

 By amplifying their social media efforts, Emerson Salon was able to get more than 13,000 Twitter followers and 1,780 likes on Facebook.
 The salon shared posts from their blog using Facebook and Twitter, which helped drive traffic to their website.

 Also, they kept their customers engaged by asking for feedback and offering discounts while actively replying to messages on their social media accounts.
 75% of the salon’s clients come from the Internet.

 According to an Augure report, 75% of marketers use influencers to generate leads.
 76% of marketers believe influencer marketing is effective for building loyalty.

 Advertising your brand through influencers is one of the best word-of-mouth marketing tactics.
 This technique works because you’re reaching out to your audience through people who already have an influence on their purchase decisions.

 Influencers could be anyone from bloggers and social media stars to industry leads and existing customers.
 You don’t necessarily have to stick to your own community when choosing influencers.
 Look for names that have a huge social media following and engagement rate.